SL(2,C) group action on Cohomological field theories: action in singularity theory

-Hence the transformation of Milanov--Ruan is represented by the $\SL2C$ action we consider.
+Hence the transformation of Milanov--Ruan is represented by the $\SLC$ action we consider.
 We only have to compare the points of the Frobenius manifolds on both sides.
-Using Theorem~\ref{theorem: Milanov-Ruan}, Theorem~\ref{th:FrobeniusManifold} and Proposition~\ref{proposition: two actions} we write:
+Using Theorem~\ref{theorem: Milanov-Ruan} and Theorem~\ref{th:FrobeniusManifold} we write: